 Before you call the arborist in, though, go inspect: Look at a branch closely (such as in the Thuja occidentalis, above), to identify where along it the fading foliage is.
 I found the illustration below on a Michigan State University Extension factsheet, which shows how the needles on the newest growth and probably the previous year’s as well (again, it varies by species how long till leaves are shed).

 The losses should generally be from the inside out, not at the branch tips.
 Inner needles are the oldest, and as they age and get shaded by new growth farther out, they photosynthesize less effectively and are eventually shed.
 The plant lightens its load, and good thing, since snow and ice may be coming and extra needles could hold too much weight for the longer branches to bear.

 All conifers do this, just in varying degrees (that’s a Thuja plicata just above), and at various speeds from every couple of years to every five or longer.
 In fact some, such as metasequoia and bald cypress and larch, do it thoroughly every year–the so-called deciduous conifers.
 But that’s another story.

 Speaking of evergreens: Some broadleaf ones such as Rhododendron will be pushing off old, useless foliage now, too.
 The only thing I’m worrying about there: the big old leathery foliage is falling into the frogpond and making the tenants angry.
-As the official janitor, my workload is temporarily increased, but if I don’t keep up I could have a riot on my hands.
+As the official janitor, my workload is temporarily increased, but if I don’t keep up I could have an amphibian riot on my hands.